united-security-providers/usp-core-waap-killercoda/usp-core-waap-header-filtering/step1/info.md

 < Transfer-Encoding: chunked
 <
-* Connection #0 to host localhost left intact {"message":"Hello, World"}
+* Connection #0 to host localhost left intact
+{
+  "message":"Hello, World"
+}
 ```

 </details>
 <br />

+Without an authorization header this request got access to the "sensitive" area completely bypassing the Next.js middleware authorization code!

-Now let's see how you can use [header filtering](https://docs.united-security-providers.ch/usp-core-waap/crd-doc/#corewaapservicespecheaderfiltering) **provided by USP Core WAAP** in the next step!
+Now let's see how [header filtering](https://docs.united-security-providers.ch/usp-core-waap/crd-doc/#corewaapservicespecheaderfiltering) **provided by USP Core WAAP** safeguards you in the next step!